osmianski/features/creating-views/f2-implementing-container-wrap-view.md

 ### HTML Rendering

 In the parent view template, render views from the calculated property and if needed, add a wrapper element around each child view.
+Only render wrapper element if child view's `empty` property is not set.

 ### Resize Behavior